converged-computing/flux-c-examples/README.md

 With this simple approach, we have example here that are both tested and render live in the web interface.
 Thank you!

+**Note** for future developers - the highlight syntax requires a special JS import in the [_layouts/snippet-page.html](_layouts/snippet-page.html).
+If you add a language you will need to add a file!

 ## License

 HPCIC DevTools is distributed under the terms of the MIT license.